Liresol/anki-custom-shortcuts/custom_shortcuts/config.md

 Within "editor \_extras":

-"paste custom text": Pastes a custom piece of html text into a field (defined in "\u03a9 custom paste text"), is not reversed by undo
+"paste custom text": Pastes a custom piece of html text into a card field (defined in "\u03a9 custom paste text"), is not reversed by undo

 ##Main Toolbox Options